k-nowicki/NowBoot/readme.txt

 /-----------------------------------------------------------------------------/
-/ NowBoot is a Bootloader module for small embedded systems which / working with FreeRTOS.
+/ NowBoot is a Bootloader module for small embedded systems based on FreeRTOS.
-/ With few changes in boot.s containing exception vectors / it can be use with any other firmware.
+/ With few changes in boot.s containing exception vectors it can be used with / any other bare-metal firmware.
+/
 / C 2010 -2011, Karol Nowicki
 /
-/ NowBoot contain some code which is provided by third-parties like:
+/ NowBoot contains code provided by third-parties like:
 / 	-FatFs
 /	-Atmel peripherial drivers
 /	-FreeRTOS (sample boot.s startup file)
-/ AND IS LICENSED SEPARATELY FROM NowBoot.
+/ THOSE LIBRARIES ARE LICENSED SEPARATELY FROM NowBoot!
 /
 /
 /